Gardening Blog by Cape Fear Plant Pro

 Learn which native plants thrive best in our coastal environment, attract pollinators, and resist drought.
 I share recommendations for perennials, shrubs, and groundcovers that add beauty without excess maintenance.

-Large oak tree in a green field under a clear blue sky.
+A large oak tree in a grassy field with a clear blue sky in the background.

 Choosing the Right Native Plants for Wilmington Gardens